GSA-TTS/cg-logshipper/README.md

     cf logs fluentbit-drain --recent
     ```

-7. If you are using an egress proxy, set the $HTTPS_PROXY variable.
-(TODO; current .profile assumes a $PROXYROUTE in the app's env)
+7. If you are using an egress proxy, set the PROXYROUTE variable and restage the app.
+    ```sh
+    cf set-env fluentbit-drain PROXYROUTE 'https://user:pass@myproxy.app.internal:61443'
+    cf restage fluentbit-drain
+    ```

 At this point you should have a running app, but nothing is sending logs to it.